Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The splash pads, located at East Athens Community Park and Rocksprings Park..
+The splash pads, located at Trail Creek Park and Rocksprings Park.
 The Trail Creek Park Splash Pad will open in early May (please check back for specific date) and remain open weekends, only, until Memorial Day Weekend when it will operate under regular seasonal hours.
 The splash pad is open 10:00 a.m.- 5:30 p.m.
 The fee is $1 per person.
-The Rocksprings Park Splash Pad will open for the season Saturday, May 26 with hours of 10:00 a.m. - 5:30 p.m.
+The Rocksprings Park Splash Pad will open for the season Saturday, May 25 with hours of 10:00 a.m. - 5:30 p.m.
 (All splash pads are closed Mondays for maintenance)

-Leisure Services summer camp information is posted online in mid March.
+Leisure Services summer camp information is posted online in late February.

 Registration takes place online in the spring.
 View more summer camp information for registration information.

 All program and camp registration takes place online.
-Prior to registration, individuals must create a free online account.
+Prior to registration, if they have not done so already, individuals must create a free online account.